arnisritins/Astar-Algorithm/README.md

 # A* Algorithm
-A* path finding algorithm implementation with JavaScript
+A* path finding algorithm implementation with JavaScript.

+[Click here](https://arnisritins.github.io/Astar-Algorithm/) to view it online.